ISISComputingGroup/ibex_user_manual/Switching-Between-IBEX-and-SECI.md

 1. Check that the Instrument is in SETUP and previous run data files saved and copied to an archive.
 2. Then close SECI (`File Menu->Exit`).
 3. Then to start IBEX Server, use the shortcut in the Windows start menu or run `start_ibex_server.bat` located in `c:\Instrument\Apps\EPICS`.
+This will close any open IBEX clients.
 4. To start IBEX client, click on the IBEX shortcut in the Windows start menu or the taskbar.

 ### If IBEX is running and you want to start SECI:

 1. Check that the Instrument is in SETUP and previous run data files saved and copied to an archive.
 2. Then run stop_ibex_server.bat which will either be a shortcut on the Windows Start menu, or you can browse with explorer to `c:\Instrument\Apps\EPICS` where it is located.
-3. Then close the client by clicking `IBEX->Exit`.
+This will close the client as well.
-4. Next browse to `c:\Program Files (x86)\STFC ISIS Facility\SECI` where `SECIUserInterface.exe` is located.
+3. Next browse to `c:\Program Files (x86)\STFC ISIS Facility\SECI` where `SECIUserInterface.exe` is located.
 Click on `SECIUserInterface.exe` to start SECI.

 ## Post Switch Tasks